Attorneys To Work For You

 Generally, the IRS must issue a Notice of Intent to Levy and Right to Request a Hearing before it sends a levy.
 If you file a request for a CDP hearing within 30 days of the date of its mailing, the IRS may not serve a levy until you have had a chance for a hearing.

 At that hearing, you may ask for an installment agreement, an Offer in Compromise, or any other collection alternative.
 You may also request to be treated as an innocent spouse and if you have not already had an opportunity to do so, dispute the amount of the tax liability.

 The Notice of Intent to Levy and Right to Request a Hearing is generally sent by certified or registered mail, return receipt requested, to a taxpayer's "last known address."
-As we explain in another one of our videos, if the notice is not sent to your last known address, it may be valid and therefore the IRS would be prohibited from levying on your bank accounts or other assets.
-You can find this video by typing last known address in the search bar on our website.
+As we explain in another one of our videos, if the notice is not sent to your last known address, it may not be valid and therefore the IRS would be prohibited from levying on your bank accounts or other assets.
+You can find this video here.

 If you refuse delivery of the Notice of Intent to Levy and Right to Request a Hearing, or you fail to pick it up after the post office leaves a slip indicating that there was an attempted delivery, then generally speaking, the IRS and the courts will treat the notice as if it had been received.
 So a word (or five) of warning:

 Pick up your certified mail!
 When dealing with the Internal Revenue Service, ignorance is NOT bliss.

 The CDP Notice is required by law to provide certain information in "simple and non-technical terms."

 This is what the Notice looks like HERE.